Aussie Terms and Conditions for Supply of Goods and Services

 ii. waives its right to receive any notices Aussie is required to give the Customer under the PPSA (to the extent that the notice can be excluded) and includes any right to receive a notice under sections 95, 118(1)(b), 121(4), 123(2), 130, 132(3)(d), 132(4) and 135 of the PPSA and any Verification Statements.

 The Customer must not assign or transfer the Contract or any part of it to any other party without Aussie’s prior written consent.

-II.
-The exercise of any of the rights granted to Aussie under clause XVIII.1 hereof will not prejudice or affect any right of action or remedy which has accrued or will accrue to Aussie.
+iii.
+The exercise of any of the rights granted to Aussie under clause 18.a.i hereof will not prejudice or affect any right of action or remedy which has accrued or will accrue to Aussie.

 In the event that any provision of this Contract is void or legally unenforceable, it will be severed from the remaining provisions of this Contract, which remain valid and binding between the parties.

 20. DISPUTE RESOLUTION